cloud-hybrid/factory/README.md

           └── index.js
 ```

-`@cloud-technology/factory` takes note of the following directories:
+`cloud-factory` takes note of the following directories:

 ```
 .